 In April 2019, the FASB issued ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments.
 This ASU was issued to clarify and improve areas of guidance related to recently issued financial instrument standards on credit losses, hedging, recognition and measurement.
-The amendments in the guidance contain several effective dates and are effective for Fund as of January 1, 2020, through January 1, 2023.
+The amendments related to ASC 326 are effective for annual reporting periods beginning after December 15, 2022, and the amendments related to ASC 815 are effective for annual reporting periods beginning after December 15, 2020, for the Fund.
 The Fund is currently evaluating the effect that this guidance will have on its combined financial statements.